Language Guide (proto 2)

 Enumerations

 When you’re defining a message type, you might want one of its fields to only have one of a predefined list of values.
 For example, let’s say you want to add a corpus field for each SearchRequest, where the corpus can be UNIVERSAL, WEB, IMAGES, LOCAL, NEWS, PRODUCTS or VIDEO.
-You can do this very simply by adding an enum to your message definition - a field with an enum type can only have one of a specified set of constants as its value (if you try to provide a different value, the parser will treat it like an unknown field).
+You can do this very simply by adding an enum to your message definition with a constant for each possible value.

 In the following example we’ve added an enum called Corpus with all the possible values, and a field of type Corpus: